textninja/textninja.github.io/posts/2021-01-04-build-simple-jekyll-blog.md

 ## Build a simple blog with Jekyll

 Today, my challenge was to explore Jekyll and build a simple blog with it.
-I was expecting it to be a rather easy challenge, and a change of pace after slogging through uncharted territory in React Native.
+I was expecting it to be a rather easy challenge.
+A change of pace after slogging through uncharted territory in React Native.
 It is now the 11th hour, with no time to spare, and I haven't much of a blog, or blog post, to show for it.